 Setting up the Detrended Price Oscillator is easy.
 In order to do so:

-- Click on the ‘Indicators’ button in the left-hand bottom corner of the screen,
+- Click on the ‘Indicators’ button in the left-hand bottom corner of the screen and go to the ‘Momentum’ tab,

-- Choose ‘DPO’ from the list of available options,
+- Choose the ‘DPO’ from the list of available options,

 The indicator is ready to use!